-- Length of time accounts have been established – People who do not frequently open new accounts and have longer credit histories generally pose less risk to lenders.
+- Length of time accounts has been established – People who do not frequently open new accounts and have longer credit histories generally pose less risk to lenders.
 In your case, the age of your oldest revolving account and/or the average age of your accounts is relatively low.

 What Constitute FICO Score?

-Below diagram explains the constituents of a FICO score.
+The below diagram explains the constituents of a FICO score.

-You want to know more?
+Do you want to know more?

 Here’s how I did in each of the determining factors

-To the best of my knowledge and memory, this is how I used my credits for past 10 years, that helped me achieve 813 today
+To the best of my knowledge and memory, this is how I used my credits for the past 10 years, that helped me achieve 813 today

-1. Payment history – We were never late in paying credit card bills, Medical bills, utility bills, traffic tickets.
+1. Payment history – We were never late in paying credit card bills, medical bills, utility bills, traffic tickets.
 Not even for a single month.
-We have auto-pay setup on all 4 credit card accounts, for the entire balance.
+We have auto-pay set up on all 4 credit card accounts, for the entire balance.
 So the full card balance gets deducted from checking account before the due date.
 I do not carry any balance.
 Why pay interest charges at all?
 But, it doesn’t matter if you pay your minimum due or the entire balance, as far as impact to score is concerned.

 There’s another part to it, your credit limit.
-I increased my combined credit limit from $500 in 2005 (when I arrived in US) to $150,000 by end of 2014.
+I increased my combined credit limit from $500 in 2005 (when I arrived in the US) to $150,000 by the end of 2014.
 I increased them gradually by calling banks and asking for an increase.
 Rarely raise was from the bank itself.
-Having a high credit limit reduced debt to credit ratio.
-Having a debt of $500 against a $1,000 credit line is worse than having $2,000 debt against $10,000 credit line.
+Having a high credit limit reduced the debt to credit ratio.
+Having a debt of $500 against a $1,000 credit line is worse than having $2,000 debt against a $10,000 credit line.

 Scope of Further Improvement

-The two factors that went against me are, not having enough age on credit accounts and having made too many inquiries in last 12 months.
+The two factors that went against me are, not having enough age on credit accounts and having made too many inquiries in the last 12 months.

-- As my car loan and mortgage ages, I expect to see further improvement in age of credit accounts.
+- As my car loan and mortgage ages, I expect to see further improvement in the age of credit accounts.

-- Last but not the least, I’ll have to continue to pay my bills on time every month.
+- Last but not least, I’ll have to continue to pay my bills on time every month.

 I am confident, as my mortgage debt comes down gradually, my score will go higher and eventually touch that magic figure of 850, the perfect FICO!

 So, that was our way of getting to 813.
 Few more steps to go before I’d say I had achieved perfection.
 Right now I am satisfied to reach a stage where less than 1% of Americans reach.
-My goal was to cross 800, now after achieving that the next target is to reach 830 by same time next year.
+My goal was to cross 800, now after achieving that the next target is to reach 830 by the same time next year.
 I will keep on reporting my progress.